yahoojapan/JGLUE/README.md

 Please refer to [preprocess/morphological-analysis/README.md](/preprocess/morphological-analysis/README.md).

 The fine-tuning was performed using [the transformers library](https://github.com/huggingface/transformers) provided by Hugging Face.
+See [fine-tuning/README.md](/fine-tuning/README.md) for details.

 The performance along with human scores on the JGLUE dev set is shown below.

 |Model|MARC-ja|JSTS|JNLI|JSQuAD|JCommonsenseQA|
 |-----|-------|-------|-------|-------|-------|